 V. Track sales performances and results.

 You should closely monitor all results and performances within your incentive program.
-When you’re running a sales incentive or B2B customer loyalty program, for instance, you should have a reliable sales tracking system in place.
+When you’re running a sales incentive or B2B loyalty programs, for instance, you should have a reliable sales tracking system in place.
 Take advantage of online incentive sales tracking technology to enable capabilities such as scheduling multiple sales promotions at the same time, invoice uploading for faster sales claim authentication, and the ability to segment regions, distributors, sales teams or departments into different groups to target them with specialized promotions.

 When you track results, make sure you’re tracking not just one-time frame vs. another (i.e. one quarter with the incentive program vs. one quarter without it), but comparing participants’ performance vs. non-participants’ performances.
 Comparing both sets of data could reveal that the incentive program still boosted performance, even if overall sales or revenue was down.